astromness/custom_loggers/README.md

 This is done by generating the color escape codes and assigning them to the SequenceName class.

 ## 16 - colors
-The standard 16 colors supported by the majority of mondern terminals are found in:
+The standard 16 colors supported by the majority of modern terminals are found in:
 ```python
 from custom_loggers import Colors